|Tim Roufs||extended search|

 And then he sang: "wii-yaah, wiiiii, wii-nooo-oo," like that.
 That's a language of theirs too, just like Latin in churches.(30) He sings the regular songs that belong in the medicine way. wah-he-hee, that's a language, wah-he-hee.
 Way-ho-hoo.
 That's another word.
 They know what it is.
-They have slings(31) there that they could use, but you have to be a Medicine Man to use that motion and power.
-They teach you that in Grand Medicine.(32) They educate you that from the Great.
+They have slangs(31) there that they could use, but you have to be a Medicine Man to use that motion and power.
+They teach you that in Grand Medicine.(32) They educate you about that from the Great.
 They use the things given them from the Great Spirit.
 They understand that.
 Well, a lot of them don't understand it, but they sing it anyway.
 But those that are Midewiwin staffs, they understand that language.

 That's another thing -- you have to understand when you became empowered.
 You have to learn to understand those languages.
 They use the language of Grand Medicine when they're singing: "nay-kaa-na-g^-n^g-gay-na. waaay, waay, huu huu."
 That's a language too.
-I sing that once in awhile.
+I sing that once in a while.
 Boy they all say, "You got it?"

 "Well, I've been with them too much, but it's for a good purpose."(33)

 I want it for my life, and I use it for my life and for others.
 I believe in helping everybody, as well as they help me.
 I walk down the street without worrying.
 I never did any harm to anybody -- that I know of -- including Indians and Finns and Norwegians and all.
 In my town, Deer River, they're all bound to stop and talk a few words, white folks included.
 I talk to them, just as well as I talk to my Indians.(34)